lsst-dm/dmtn-224/index.rst

 #.
 The Gafaelfawr ``/auth`` route receives the headers of the original request.
    No token is present in an ``Authorization`` header, nor is there an authentication session cookie.
    The ``/auth`` route therefore returns an HTTP 401 error.
-#. ingress-nginx determines from its annotations that this means the user should be redirected to the ``/login`` route with the original URL included in the ``X-Auth-Request-Redirect`` header.
+#. ingress-nginx determines from its ``nginx.ingress.kubernetes.io/auth-signin`` annotation that the user should be redirected to the ``/login`` route with the original URL included in the ``X-Auth-Request-Redirect`` header.
 #.
 The Gafaelfawr ``/login`` route sets a session cookie containing a randomly-generated ``state`` parameter (for session fixation protection).
    It also includes the return URL in that session cookie.
    It then returns a redirect to the authentication provider that contains the ``state`` string plus other required information for the authentication request.